micromaomao/linux-dev/design.md

 ```

 The supervisor monitors the configuration file using inotify and atomically commits new rules when changes are detected, demonstrating the dynamic rule update capability.

+## To consider

+What if a supervisor wants to clear all rules and reconstruct the supervisor ruleset from scratch?
+Forcing it to keep track of all the existing rules and use LANDLOCK_ADD_RULE_INTERSECT to remove them one by one is not ideal.

+Intersect or replace?
+How about just having a "clear all rules in a ruleset"?

+## Future work

+Implement hash table or not?

+Supervisor notification: uAPI - new uAPI or fanotify?

+Do mutable domains or supervisor notification first?